 Our selling, general and administrative (SG&A) expenses primarily consist of salary, cash-based incentive compensation, fringe benefits and non-cash stock-based compensation for our executive, financial, legal, marketing, sales, clinical, customer support, technical services, insurance verification, regulatory affairs and other administrative functions.
 We began expanding our U.S. field sales and clinical organization during the third quarter of 2019 to support an expected increase in demand for our products.
-We had approximately 90 sales territories in the United States as of June 30, 2020.
+We had approximately 90 sales territories in the United States as of September 30, 2020.
 Our existing territories are generally maintained by sales representatives and field clinical specialists, and supported by managed care liaisons, additional sales management and other customer support personnel, which have also been rapidly expanding to support our growing installed base.
-Our operations in Canada are comprised of approximately 10 sales territories.
-Other significant SG&A expenses include those incurred for product demonstration samples. commercialization activities associated with new product launches, travel, trade shows, outside legal fees, independent auditor fees, outside consultant fees, insurance premiums, facilities costs and information technology costs.
+Our operations in Canada are comprised of approximately ten sales territories.
+Other significant SG&A expenses include those incurred for product demonstration samples, commercialization activities associated with new product launches, travel, trade shows, outside legal fees, independent auditor fees, outside consultant fees, insurance premiums, facilities costs and information technology costs.
 Overall, we expect our SG&A expenses, including the cost of our customer support infrastructure, to increase as our customer base grows in the United States and international markets.
 We will continue to evaluate, and may further increase, the number of our field sales and clinical personnel in order to optimize the coverage of our existing territories.
-Additionally, we realized a notable increase in non-cash stock-based compensation expense allocated to SG&A beginning in the third quarter of 2018, and again in the second quarter of 2019, due to the valuation of certain employee stock option grants and the impact on the valuation of the significant increase in our stock price over the previous year.
-We expect higher non-cash stock-based compensation expense, which was sustained through the first half of 2020, will begin to decline in future quarters.
-Our SG&A expenses may be affected by our response to the COVID-19 global pandemic, including reduced spending in areas such as nonessential employee travel, which may be offset by increased spending to support measures designed to prioritize the retention, health, safety and welfare of our employees.
+Additionally, we realized a notable increase in non-cash stock-based compensation expense allocated to SG&A beginning in the third quarter of 2018, and again in the second quarter of 2019, due to the valuation of certain 2018 and 2019 employee stock option grants and the impact on the valuation of the significant increase in our stock price over the previous year.
+We recognized higher non-cash stock-based compensation expense through the first half of 2020, and experienced a reduction in the third quarter of 2020 as certain 2018 employee stock option grants are now fully amortized.
+Our SG&A expenses may be affected by our response to the COVID-19 global pandemic, including reduced spending in areas such as non-essential employee travel, which may be offset by increased spending to support measures designed to prioritize the retention, health, safety and welfare of our employees.
 In the longer term, SG&A expenses may also increase due to anticipated costs associated with additional compliance and regulatory reporting requirements.